tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 ## Repositories

-Here is the homepage for the [toronto-community-network](https://github.com/tomeshnet/toronto-community-network) repository.
+The main repository for the Toronto Community Network can be found on github under [tomeshenet/toronto-community-network](https://github.com/tomeshnet/toronto-community-network).

 ![homepage](./images/homepage.png)